Our Diastasis Recti Abdominis Rehab Program Helps You Correct Your Mommy Pooch! We are Specialists at Assessing and Treating DRA

 “I know I have a DRA.
 They told me I have a DRA.
 That’s what they said, yep, you have a DRA.
 Then they didn’t tell me anything else.
 Nothing.
 Nothing.
 They didn’t tell me one thing to do to get it better.
 They just told me I could make it worse so I’d better be careful when I exercise.”

-When you come to Purple Mountain PT for our diastasis recti abdominis rehab program, you will experience a full, comprehensive assessment and very clear guidance regarding what you need to do to heal your DRA.
+We take the frustration and uncertainty away!
+When you come to Purple Mountain PT for our diastasis recti abdominis rehab program, you experience a full, comprehensive assessment and treatment plan with clear guidance regarding how to heal your DRA.

 What does a Diastasis Recti Abdominis Rehab Program Entail?

-One of the hallmarks of the high quality care you receive at Purple Mountain PT is the individualized attention your get during your private appointments with our expert physical therapists.
+One of the hallmarks of the high quality care you receive at Purple Mountain PT is the individualized attention your get during your private appointments with our specialist physical therapists.
 We never leave you to exercise alone or under supervision of a lesser trained person.
-Everything we do here at Purple Mountain is designed to give you results, including you having the same PT every time.
-We go into great detail to figure out how to help your abdominal wall and to customize your diastasis recti abdominis rehab program.
-If you had to see a new therapist or lesser trained person at some visits, you won’t experience the results, there is loss of continuity of care.
+Everything we do here at Purple Mountain is designed to give you results, including providing you rehabilitative ultrasound imaging, so we are not guessing what is going on with your abdomen.
+The ultrasound will show you which exercises help you and which ones to avoid.
+It also helps your brain figure out how to correctly activate and coordinate the many layers of your abdominal muscles.
+We go into great detail to holistically improve your abdominal wall and to customize your diastasis recti abdominis rehab program.

 We begin with a very thorough evaluation of your entire core